dethcrypto/dethcode/README.md

 yarn
 cd ../../

-yarn build # this builds whole vscode and can take A LOT of time yarn serve
+pnpm build # this builds whole vscode and can take A LOT of time pnpm serve
 ```

 ### Scripts